 Her mantra is “balance, balance, balance”.
 Sasha wants to share her inspiration to find balance in her own life through yoga.
 She has a lifelong passion for all things active and enjoys sharing the balance of both her high energy and calming nature with her yoga students.
 She considers yoga to be accessible to everyone, regardless of age or flexibility and strongly believes in yoga’s mental, spiritual and physical health benefits.

-Sasha lives in Fort Collins, Colorado with her husband, boys &chocolate lab, Nellie.
+Sasha lives in Fort Collins, Colorado with her husband, two boys, and lab, Nellie.